 Theoretical studies are the foundation to everything you do in your degree course and in your career as a medical lab scientist.
 Studying in small classes and under lecturers committed to student success, you'll gain the knowledge you need to succeed.
 You'll master many important subjects, including microbiology, chemistry, physiology, and haematology.

 As a medical scientist, you need a clear understanding of the most basic forms of life on our planet.
 Your studies at JCU will help you identify these forms of life and their nutritional and environmental requirements, from parasites to fungi and bacteria to viruses.
-You'll learn about their application to recombinant DNA technologies and be able to anticipate their behaviours, all while growing your skills in safe laboratory protocols.
+You'll learn about their application to medical discoveries including recombinant DNA technologies and be able to anticipate their behaviours, all while growing your skills in safe laboratory protocols.

 As you move beyond the basics, you'll develop confidence in diagnosing microorganisms wherever you find them.
-You'll be able to isolate microbes and use various media to conduct tests, appreciating the need for safety along the way.
+You'll be able to isolate and identify microbes and use various media to conduct tests, appreciating the need for safety along the way.
 You will learn how to use this information in the diagnosis, treatment, and prevention of disease.

 Chemistry is foundational to your career, so your studies will include an emphasis on chemistry as a key discipline.
 You will learn the basics of bonding, organic chemistry, and physical chemistry as well as how chemistry applies to all other sciences.